 Finally, Backendless offers an inexpensive and highly scalable hosting solution (both serverless and on-premise) for Flutter developers.
 With Backendless Cloud, you may choose to host in the U.S. or, for the GDPR-conscious, in the E.U.

 When Flutter first launched, it was only suited for mobile platforms.
 Eventually, the Flutter framework expanded to include web apps as well, and now Flutter works on virtually any screen.

 Similarly, our Flutter SDK initially only supported a Flutter backend on mobile platforms (Android and iOS).
 As Flutter has grown in popularity, particularly relative to similar frameworks like React Native, a lot of users began asking for Web support, and we were happy to oblige.
-Our SDK for Flutter supports Flutter Web as well as Flutter mobile, and is available now on GitHub.
+Our SDK for Flutter (and Dart) supports Flutter Web as well as Flutter mobile, and is available now on GitHub.

 From the official Flutter website:

 With web support, you can compile existing Flutter code written in Dart into a client experience that can be embedded in the browser and deployed to any web server.
 You can use all the features of Flutter, and you don’t need a browser plug-in.